Dave Ahrens -- Jeremy Allyn -- Jaime Alvaro -- Matthew Barela

 Shay developed an early interest in climbing from growing up in Washington.
 When not climbing in the Cascades, Yosemite or Zion, Shy guides in the Northwest, South America, Asia, and Mexico.
 Shy has a strong background in technical climbing, is an excellent teacher, and exudes a cheerful spirit in the mountain environment.
 His culinary background gives new meaning to the concept of “mountain food!”

 Alan has been guiding since 2008, and is on his way to full IFMGA certification.
 Climbing has taken Alan to the Alaska Range, Andes, Caucasus, Canadian Rockies, Sierra, and the Himalaya.
 Visiting new places, and opening up new routes is what keeps Alan excited to climb.
 He has completed over 15 first ascents in various styles of climbing including a first peak ascent in the Himalaya.
 When Alan is not on an expedition or guiding in the North Cascades, he can probably be found ice or rock climbing with his Wife in Salt Lake.
+In 2013 Alan was awarded the Lyman Spitzer Cutting-Edge Climbing Award for his climbing achievements in Nepal.
 Certifications/Education include AMGA Certified Rock Guide, AMGA Alpine Aspirant, AIARE level III, LNT Master Educator, Wilderness First Responder & M.S.
 Outdoor Education.

 Rob began his climbing career on the low laying but prominent lichen covered faces of the Eastern U.S. but quickly solidified his commitment to Alpine climbing and the higher, bigger ranges of the Cascades and soon after the Himalaya.
 Having received a degree in Environmental Science, his tour style often involves the mentality of literally, ”stopping to smell the roses”.
 His pursuits as a mountain guide take him through all facets of the mountaineering circuit of rock, ice, and snow.
 While not shwacking through the underbrush seeking out the next big alpine face, he can be seen drinking espresso studying law.